Training Support Network

 HEADER

-Welcome from Health Education England in the North West (HEE NW)
+Welcome from NHS England North West (NHSE NW) to all resident doctors,

-to all trainees, trainers and visitors to the Training Support Network (TSN).
+trainers and visitors to the Training Support Network (TSN)

-The Training Support Network (TSN) was established to signpost trainees, and their trainers, to specialist support services.
-In addition to the Directory of Services, we have summarised various aspects of support and collated useful sources of information which may help you, your families and teams during the Coronavirus pandemic.
-These are unprecedented times and it is important that we all take care of our wellbeing during this time.
+The Training Support Network (TSN) was established to signpost resident doctors, and their trainers, to specialist support services.
+In addition to the Directory of Services, we have summarised various aspects of support and collated useful sources of information which may help you, your families and teams.

 Remember, you are not on your own!